Published on Brock University (http://brocku.ca)

 Election of Advisory Board members takes place in the Spring of those years in which there are vacancies, with the term of office beginning on July 1 of the year of appointment.
 In the spring of each year, applications are invited from all members of the HRI (known as "HRI Associates") who are interested in becoming Advisory Board members.
 If there are more nominees than vacant positions, a slate of candidates is developed and an election by ballot is conducted by the present HRI prior to the July 1 "turnover" date.

 The Director of the HRI receives administrative support from the Office of the Dean of Humanities.

-Director: Carol Merriam (Classics), Associate Dean, Research and Graduate Studies, Humanities
+Acting Director: David Schimmelpenninck van der Oye (History), Acting Associate Dean, Research and Graduate Studies, Humanities

 Previous Director: Jane Koustas (Modern Languages, Literatures and Cultures)

 Editor, Brock Review: Gale Coskan-Johnson (English Language and Literature)

 Nigel Lezama (Modern Languages, Literatures and Cultures)